 DUTIES OF THE RCO YOU ARE RESPONSIBLE FOR SAFE PLACE, SAFE PRACTICE, SAFE EQUIPMENT & SAFE PERSON!
 Procedures Before Firing 23 Publications The user is responsible for ensuring they have the correct and current documentation in their possession.
 (Pam 21 is not issued in hard copy) It is mandatory for the user to be in possession of their RASP/RSD.
+MOD Form 1930 SAAF Safe Activity Assurance Form.
 Weapon Handling Tests (WHTs) must have been carried out in the last 6 months.
 24 MOD Form 906A (Land Range Log) The RCO is to sign the MoD Form 906A, which is located in Range Control.
-25 Accident/Incident Aide Memoire The RCO is to have the Accident/Incident Aide Memoire conveniently positioned on their person prior to live firing commencing see Annex A. 26 27 The RCO must confirm the firing points are in a serviceable condition.
-Any observations should be addressed and reported to Range Control 28 29 Sentries Two sentries are to be provided by the unit, they will be briefed and posted by Range Control under no circumstances are Units/Users to post them They will be required to change after a maximum of two hours.
-30 Communication The RCO or his nominated representative must be in contact with Range Control at all times by landline and will be issued with a radio which also must be manned at all time while firing is in progress 31 Local Knowledge Range Control will normally be manned through the shooting period and is there to assist you as required.
+25 Accident/Incident Aide Memoire The RCO is to have the Accident/Incident Aide Memoire conveniently positioned on their person prior to live firing commencing see Annex A. 26 Flags/Lights Since the RCO is taking responsibility for Safe Place, they must ensure the Range in Use flag is displayed.
+This will only be lowered on the orders of the RCO.
+27 Firing Points The RCO must confirm the firing points are in a serviceable condition.
+Any observations should be addressed and reported to Range Control 28 Range clearance 29 30 Communication The RCO or his nominated representative must be in contact with Range Control at all times by landline and will be issued with a radio which also must be manned at all time while firing is in progress 31 Local Knowledge Range Control will normally be manned through the shooting period and is there to assist you as required.